keltia/fetiche-rs/docs/DISTANCES.md

 ## Dataset

+### Main static data (stored in parquet files)

 - Parquet files for ASD data from 2021/7 to 2024/1      (490k entries)
 - Parquet files for ADS-B from 2023/1 to 2024/1 for different sites (2.9g entries)

+### Tables

-- DuckDB tables for sites, antennas and time intervals for installations of each antenna
+DuckDB tables for sites, antennas and time intervals for installations of each antenna

-## Other tables

 - all ADS-B points from the parquet files into a specific `airplanes` view: